Jared Wells

-Jared Linn Wells (born October 31, 1981) is an American former professional baseball pitcher who pitched in 8 Major League Baseball (MLB) games with the San Diego Padres and Seattle Mariners in 2008.
+Jared Linn Wells (born October 31, 1981) is an American former professional baseball pitcher.
+He pitched in eight Major League Baseball (MLB) games with the San Diego Padres and Seattle Mariners in 2008.

+Playing career

-Professional career
+Amateur career

+Wells graduated from Columbia High School in West Columbia, Texas in 2000.
+He then played college football at East Texas Baptist University, but switched to pursue baseball after suffering an injury.
+He then played college baseball at San Jacinto College.
+Later, during his tenure in the minors, he played for the U.S national team in the 2005 Baseball World Cup.